-A common behavioural response during times of stress can be to start controlling and restricting food intake.
-It’s important to notice this impulse arise and consider what other coping mechanisms you could turn to that are more supportive of your recovery.
+A common go-to response during times of stress can be to start controlling and restricting food intake; it’s important to notice this behaviour and to think about what actions we should take instead.

 You may be going to university with a lot of hopes, fears and expectations.
 The stories we hear from our older siblings or friends can help paint a picture of what to expect but it is important to remember that your university experience is your own.
 It may be a new stage in your life, but you will still be you.

-It may be helpful to take a few moments to write your fears down on a piece of paper, and on the other side of the paper, respond to each one in a loving way like that of a perspective of a friend.
+Try taking a few moments to write your fears down on a piece of paper, and respond to each one in a loving way, like that of a perspective of a friend.
 If you plan ahead, you can help ease those moments of panic.

 3) Getting help and support

 It may also be useful to get familiar with the student support and wellbeing services on campus.
-Many universities have a Mental Health Adviser and some universities provide free counselling and therapy.
-You may be entitled to ‘reasonable adjustments’, such as extra time in exams or extensions on coursework and specialist mental health support.
+Many universities have a Mental Health Adviser, some universities provide counselling and therapy.
+You may be entitled to ‘reasonable adjustments’, such as extra time in exams, extensions on coursework and specialist mental health support.
 There is support at university available to you, so ensure that you do your research, anything that exists to help support students during their time at university is worth exploring.

 4) Dealing with anxiety

 They say that ‘to prepare is half the victory’, so by doing regular self-care and keeping yourself in a state of equilibrium (or in the ‘window of tolerance’), you will be more likely to respond to a challenge in a healthy way that prioritises your recovery.